hayes/pothos/docs/guide/writing-plugins.md

 Each config object will have the properties expected by the GraphQL for creating the types or fields
-\(although some properties like `resolve` will be added later\), but will also include a number of GiraphQL specific properties.
+\(although some properties like `resolve` will be added later\), but will also include a number of Pothos specific properties.
 These properties include `graphqlKind` to indicate what kind of GraphQL type the config object is for, `giraphQLOptions`, which contains all the options passed in to the schema builder when creating the type or field.

 If your plugin needs to add additional types or fields to the schema it should do this in the `beforeBuild` hook.
 Any types added to the schema after this, may not be included correctly.
 Plugins